 Skip to main content

-Last Updated on 2 weeks by Selen Cetin
+Last Updated on 3 weeks by

 In the realm of search engine optimization (SEO), various elements play crucial roles in determining a website’s visibility and ranking on search engine results pages (SERPs).
 Among these elements, the robots.txt file holds significant importance.
 This small but powerful file can guide search engine crawlers and affect how your website is indexed.
 In this article, we will explore why the robots.txt file matters for SEO, how to configure it correctly, and the potential pitfalls to avoid.